Dorothy Day House could not exist.

 ...Please be sure to state when you are available (ex 1st Tuesday) so

 we can direct you to the appropriate coordinator for that day.

-We provide take out sandwich bags as they leave the afternoon meal.
+take with them as they leave the afternoon meal.
 Generally the kitchen

 crews for the day make the sandwiches, but sandwich donations are

 particularly welcome.
-During the warmer months (April 15 through November
+During the warmer months (April 15 through

 Many groups have recently expressed an interest in making sandwiches

 (thanks!!).
 Almost all days are covered but occasionally we